 PFC Edward Haeger

-In the early 1950’s, Dad and his buddies served in the Army reserves at Chicago’s Navy Pier.
+In the early 1950’s, Dad and his buddies volunteered in the Army reserves at Chicago’s Navy Pier.
 They enlisted and went to basic training together at Fort Riley, Kansas.
-Then Dad was stationed to White Sands Proving Ground, New Mexico.
+Dad completed his Army stint at White Sands Proving Ground, New Mexico.

 I used to tease Dad that he spent the Korean War stateside, defending America’s southern borders from marauding Communists.
 Joking aside, he's very proud of his military service.

-A couple years ago, the assisted living facility where Dad lived honored the veterans in residence with a brief ceremony and certificate of thanks.
+A couple years ago, the assisted living facility where Dad lived, honored its veterans with a brief ceremony and certificate of thanks.
 Dad was brought to tears by the acknowledgement, so I called the director to tell her how much the gesture had meant to him.
 She said his reaction was not uncommon.
 A person’s military service, no matter how long ago it occurred, played a significant role in his or her life.

-I don’t know how much Dad remembers of his Army experience sixty years ago.
-I do know that something deep inside him would still respond to the sight of the American flag, the playing of Taps, or a firm handshake of thanks.
+I don’t know how much Dad remembers of his Army experience from sixty years ago.
+I do know that something deep inside him would still salute the American flag, rise with hand on heart for the National Anthem, and beam with pride at a firm handshake of thanks.

 Happy Veteran’s Day, Dad!